redar98/socketio-message-granulator/README.md

 This installs all necessary dependencies in relative *node_modules* folder and starts the application that listens for connections.
 Proceed to [localhost:3000](localhost:3000) to open your client.
 All your changes on client files will automatically be updated once you refresh the page.
 (This is done thanks to *webpack-dev-middleware* library)

+Ensure tests are **passing** after introducing breaking changes as this will **prevent** building application in a production environment later on.
+To run tests, execute: ```npm run test```

 ## Production

+The application can be built for a production environment only if all the tests are green.
+This step is automatically executed together with the build script.
 To run this application on a production setting, use:

 ```bash
 $ npm install